-As we planned our holiday season, it became increasingly important to me that we take a moment in this promotionally ridden season and highlight some of our neighborhood Small Businesses.
+As we planned our holiday season, it became increasingly important to me that we take a moment to highlight some of our neighborhood small businesses.
 The challenges they’ve faced this year are unlike any other in our lifetime.
 There will be many who simply can’t make their way to the other side.
 I’ve noticed the news and social media has given a great deal of attention, and all of it necessary, to save our restaurants.
 I’ve not heard the same war cry about our brick & mortar retail shops.
 And I have a theory.
 There was a time when shuttering mom and pop shops made headline news.
 Over time, with the rise of the internet and the conveniences afforded through technology we’ve become more comfortable, more accepting of these closures.

 Hope for the future

 This is my war cry to you.
-Let’s save our brick & mortar shops.
-If you are not comfortable shopping in person, I understand but see if they have a website, or give them a call, most offer curbside pickup and will even ship your gifts.
+Let’s save our brick and mortar shops.
+If you are not comfortable shopping in person, see if they have a website, or give them a call,\; most offer curbside pickup and will even ship your gifts.
 Purchase a gift card for future use.
 Be creative in your support because I know those who will survive are also doing just that.